taegyoon-kim/cds_26fall/README.md

 - Menczer, F., Fortunato, S. and Davis, C. A., 2020. *A First Course in Network Science*.
 Cambridge University Press. [link](https://www.cambridge.org/highereducation/books/first-course-in-network-science/EE22722F27519D8BB1443C7225C57BAF)

 ## Major Tasks

 See below for the major tasks in the course.

 - **Attendance:** Students are required to attend all lectures unless they have exceptional circumstances that they have discussed with the instructor beforehand.
 Worth 10% of the final grade.
-- **Take-home Exercises:** There will be several exercises for Python fundamentals.
-The due dates are indicated in the weekly schedule below.
-Upload your completed exercise to [the take-home exercises folder]().
-At the end of Week 4, there will be an in-class quiz on the fundamentals covered in the exercises, to be completed without AI assistance.
-Worth 25% of the final grade.
+- **Programming Exercises:** Students will complete a series of take-home exercises covering core Python fundamentals, including branching and iteration; string manipulation; tuples and lists; functions, modules, and exceptions; dictionaries, sets, and recursion; and NumPy and Pandas.
+These exercises are designed to develop independent programming and problem-solving skills.
+Because developing these skills is a primary objective of the exercises, the use of AI tools is not permitted.
+Due dates are indicated in the weekly schedule below.
+Upload your completed exercises to [the take-home exercises folder]().
+Worth 5% of the final grade.
+- **Programming Quizzes:** There will be two in-class quizzes covering the programming fundamentals taught in the course.
+The quizzes will be held on **Sep 16** and **Sep 30** and must be completed without the use of AI tools.
+Worth 15% of the final grade.
+- **Analytic Exercises:** There will be three take-home exercises covering the methods introduced from Sep 28 onward.
 - **Tutorial Presentation:** Students will deliver one tutorial presentation for approximately 10–15 minutes.
 Worth 25% of the final grade.
 [See details below.](#tutorial-presentation-details)
-- **Final Project:** Students must complete an original research paper that involves a significant amount of data work and present it during the final week of the course.
+- **Final Project:** Students must complete an original research paper that involves a significant amount of data work and present it during the final week of the course (poster session).
 The paper and presentation are worth 30% and 10% of the final grade, respectively.
 [See details below.](#final-project-details)

 ### Tutorial Presentation Details